brosmar18/Caps/README.md

 - Dev [Back-end server Dev Branch url]()
 - Main [back-end server main branch url]()

 ### Collaborators

 - **ChatGPT by OpenAI**: Used as a programming partner for brainstorming ideas, debugging code, formulating tests, and drafting documentation.
 ChatGPT's contributions were invaluable in enhancing the efficiency and quality of the development process.

 ### Setup

 #### `.env` requirements (where applicable)

 A .env file is included in local repository.
-A .env-sample file is uploaed to the remote repo so collaborators understand what environmental variables are being used.
+A .env-sample file is uploaded to the remote repo so collaborators understand what environmental variables are being used.

 #### How to initialize/run your application (where applicable)